Characters of Final Fantasy IV and The After Years: Yang Fang Leiden

 The composed leader of the monks of Fabul, Yang Fang Leiden (ヤン・ファン・ライデン, Yan Fan Raiden) is an undisputed expert in martial arts.
 When training on Mt.
 Hobs, he and his fellow monks are attacked by a group of monsters.
 Yang emerges as the only survivor, and returns to Fabul with Cecil's group, who help him to defend the city from Golbez's attack.
 He finds his way to Baron after Leviathan attacks the party's ship, losing his memories and attacking Cecil before coming to his senses.
 In the Tower of Babel's cannon room, he sacrifices himself to prevent the cannon from destroying the dwarven tanks, but resurfaces in the Sylvan cave, unconscious.
 He wakes up when the party strikes him with a frying pan (given to them by his wife Sheila).
 After the ultimate victory over Zemus, Yang becomes king of Fabul.

 In Interlude, Yang investigates incidents caused by monsters one year after becoming the king of Fabul.
 In The After Years, he spends much of his time arguing with his daughter, Ursula, but is still a valued ally and friend.

-Yang is voiced by Tesshō Genda in Japanese and Dan Woren in English.

 Palom and Porom

+Voiced by (English): (Palom) Megan Harvey (Porom) Hunter MacKenzie Austin.